gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 The authors propose that the following fields should be specified in the spec (desired state) of the `EtcdOperatorTask` custom resource.

-* To capture the type of `out-of-band` operator task to be performed, `taskType` field should be defined in spec.
-It can have values of all supported "out-of-band" operations/tasks eg. "OnDemandSnaphotTask", "QuorumLossRecoveryTask" etc.
+* To capture the type of `out-of-band` operator task to be performed, `spec.Type` field should be defined.
+It can have values from any supported "out-of-band" operations/tasks eg. "OnDemandSnaphotTask", "QuorumLossRecoveryTask" etc.
-* To capture the configuration specific to each task, a `.spec.taskConfig` field is defined in spec as type [RawExtension](https://github.com/kubernetes/apimachinery/blob/829ed199f4e0454344a5bc5ef7859a01ef9b8e22/pkg/runtime/types.go#L49-L102) as each task may have different specifications.
+* To capture the configuration specific to each task, a `spec.Config` field is defined of type [RawExtension](https://github.com/kubernetes/apimachinery/blob/829ed199f4e0454344a5bc5ef7859a01ef9b8e22/pkg/runtime/types.go#L49-L102) as each task can have different input configuration.

 ```go
 // EtcdOperatorTaskSpec is the spec for a EtcdOperatorTask resource.